-- The 1st year resident observes the general layout and working of the OT, understands the importance of maintaining sanctity of the OT, scrubbing, working and sterilization of all the OT Instruments.
-The trainee is to assist seniors while operating as well as work as a junior surgical trainee in general surgery. - The 2nd year DNB resident is posted in various super specialities and he should observe their work and assist the senior surgeons.
-The trainee should also actively take part in the academic activities of the respective departments - The 3rd year DNB resident is to assist his/ her seniors for plastic surgical procedures - The 4th year DNB resident should be able to do minor plastic surgical procedures independently and assist seniors for major surgeries. - The 5th year DNB resident should be able to do minor plastic surgical procedures and some major surgical procedures with the assistance of his/her seniors - The final year resident should be able to perform minor/medium/major surgeries independently and assist in medium/major/extra major surgeries.
-The trainee should be able to handle all emergencies and post op complications independently and is responsible for supervision and guidance of his/her juniors.
+- The 1st year resident observes the general layout and working of the OT, understands the importance of maintaining sanctity of the OT, scrubbing, working and sterilization of all the OT Instrument, know how of microscopes.
+He/ She is responsible shifting of OT patients, for participating in surgery as 2nd assistant and for post operative management of patient in recovery and in ward. - The 2nd year resident is responsible for pre op work up of the patient, surgical planning and understanding the rationale of surgery.
+He/she is the first assistant in surgery and is responsible for anticipating intra op and post op complications and managing them. - The final year resident should be able to perform minor/medium/major surgeries independently and assist in medium/major/extra major surgeries.
+He/she should be able to handle all emergencies and post op complications independently and is responsible for supervision and guidance of his/her juniors.